Los Angeles Gender Discrimination and Equal Pay Lawyer

 It is illegal for employers to retaliate against employees who attempt to enforce the law.
 Employees are legally protected to converse about or ask about their coworkers’ compensation.
 If you have been terminated in retaliation for pointing out gender or race based compensation practices, contact Strong Advocates at (800) 870-9886.

 Sexual Harassment Is Against the Law

 One type of gender discrimination is sexual harassment.
 Sexual harassment occurs when a supervisor or coworker makes or attempts unwanted sexual contact or remarks which cause an unreasonable interference with an employee’s job performance or gives rise to a threatening, hostile or offensive work environment.
 An example of sexual harassment is an employee who does not receive a favorable shift or promotion because he or she refuses sexual advances.
-Sexual comments, undesired contact, or the display of sexual pictures would also be considered harassment, which creates a hostile work environment.
-Read more about your right to be free from a hostile work environment.
+Sexual comments, undesired contact, or the display of sexual pictures would also be considered harassment, which may create a hostile work environment.
+Read more about your right to be free from sexual harassment at work.